the-goldengate/web-api-superhost/README.md

 # 📄 The Golden Gate

-A simple Streamlit app that predict a host is superhost or not.
+A simple Streamlit app that predict a host is superhost or not

 ### How to run it on your own machine